3 Things You Can Do to Eliminate Weeds in Your Artificial Grass

 Will weeds damage artificial grass?

-• If ignored, weeds can lift turf edges, disrupt seams and affect drainage.
-Removing weeds early protects the look and lifespan of your turf.
+If left untreated, weeds can lift turf edges, disrupt seams and affect drainage over time.
+Removing weeds early and repairing any gaps they exploit protects the appearance and lifespan of your investment.

-• It reduces weeds significantly, but it cannot stop all weeds.
-Good installation and maintenance provide long-term weed control.
+It reduces weed growth significantly compared to natural lawns, but it cannot stop all weeds.
+Good installation, consistent maintenance and prompt edge repair provide the best long-term protection.

 Share